 Teaching British Values

-Dfe guidance states that schools should promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and understanding of those with different faiths and beliefs.
+DfE guidance states that schools should promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and understanding of those with different faiths and beliefs.

-The Rule of Law:
+The Rule of Law

-The importance of Laws, whether they are those that govern the class, the school or the country, is reinforced through our curriculum as well as when dealing with behaviour and through school assemblies.
-The school’s behaviour and pastoral ethos has at its core the principle of making the correct choices in life and adhering to our key beliefs and Team Crags ethos.
-Our pupils are taught the value and reasons behind laws that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.
+The importance of Laws, whether they are those that govern the class, the school or the country, is reinforced through our curriculum, as well as when managing behaviour and through school assemblies.
+The school’s behaviour and pastoral support has at its core the principle of making the correct choices in life and adhering to our key beliefs through the 'Team Crags' ethos.
+Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Visits and visitors from authorities such as the Police and Fire Service are regular parts of our calendar and help to reinforce this message.

-Tolerance of those of different Faiths and Beliefs:
+Tolerance of those of different Faiths and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE and events in the school calendar to raise awareness.